Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-29** : 🔥 ***New Chatbot model*** 🔥 : Adding model [Lewdiculous/Kunoichi-DPO-v2-7B-GGUF-Imatrix](https://huggingface.co/Lewdiculous/Kunoichi-DPO-v2-7B-GGUF-Imatrix) to Chatbot module.
+This model has been quantized using a GGUF-Imatrix quantizations, which seems to make a real difference in terms of speed and accuracy.
+Also, the base model is pretty good at roleplaying and story creation.
+Really worth trying.

   * 🆕 **2024-03-28** : 🔥 ***SDXL models support for ip-composition-adapter*** 🔥 : SDXL models are now usables with ip-composition-adapter in the IP-Adapter module.

   * 🆕 **2024-03-27** :